6.3 Open Sez Me

 6.4.4 Navigating with spring-loaded folders

-• I call this hovering because you’re doing just that: hovering the cursor over a folder or disk icon without releasing the button.
+• I call this hovering because you’re doing just that: hovering the cursor over a folder or disk icon without releasing the button.3.
+After the folder springs open, perform any of these handy operations:

 • In a second or two, the highlighted folder or disk flashes twice and then springs open, right under the cursor.